AP Interview: Ukraine ex-PM accuses president of corruption

 Poroshenko’s spokesman Svyatoslav Tsegolko didn’t immediately respond to AP requests for comment.

-Tymoshenko claimed that voters are being promised 1,000 hryvnia ($37) if they cast their ballot for Poroshenko, adding that she asked the Interior Ministry to investigate.
+Tymoshenko, 58, claimed that voters are being offered 1,000 hryvnia ($37) in exchange for supporting the 53-year-old Poroshenko, adding that she asked the Interior Ministry to investigate.

 Most Read Nation & World Stories